Major Work Activity B – Performs fabrication

 connect points to finish pattern |

-points to finish pattern are connected and allowances for seams and edges are added |
+points to finish pattern are connected, and allowances for seams and edges are added |

 mark forming lines and forming diagrams on pattern |